mobile app bar

 Nov 2, 2025; Avondale, Arizona, USA; NASCAR Cup Series driver Chase Elliott (9) during the NASCAR Championship race at Phoenix Raceway

 Consistency, in particular, has been Elliott’s calling card over the past several seasons.
-While the number of win totals has fluctuated, his presence near the front of the field has remained steady.
-For example, last season, Elliott won two races, logged 11 top-five finishes, placed inside the top 10 on 19 occasions, and led 454 laps across the year.
+While the number of win totals has fluctuated, he has always been present near the front of the field.
+And he plans to continue exactly that.

-He added, “Certainly, as you got to the Round of 12 and the Round of eight, I don’t really see that being a whole lot.
+“Certainly, as you got to the Round of 12 and the Round of eight, I don’t really see that being a whole lot.
 You’re just going to be making those decisions, not necessarily in the last two or three weeks.
-That’s when we’re going to start coming along… I think that’s the whole point of this deal is there’s enough time for it to sort itself out.
-And it’s going to be uh it’s going to be the same crowd it’s always been.”
+That’s when we’re going to start coming along.
+I think that’s the whole point of this deal.
+There’s enough time for it to sort itself out.
+And it’s going to be the same crowd it’s always been,” added Elliott.

-To him, the Chase ultimately becomes a test of continuous execution among a familiar group.
-Six or seven teams will have a legitimate chance to string together the right results over a 10-race stretch.
-The challenge lies in stacking solid runs week after week, avoiding missteps, and delivering clean, repeatable performances rather than swinging for desperation plays.
+And every year, six or seven teams will have a legitimate chance to string together the right results over a 10-race stretch.
+According to Elliott, the challenge lies in stacking solid runs week after week, avoiding missteps, and delivering clean, repeatable performances rather than swinging for desperation moves.

-However, he does have one complaint about the format: the playoff grid will still consist of 16 drivers, which, to him, is too many.
-The 10-race chase, the 10-driver piece of that, would have been really hard to get into and a tougher feat to achieve.
+That said, Elliott does have a complaint about the format: The playoff grid will still consist of 16 drivers, which, to him, is too many.
+The 10-race Chase, and the 10-driver part of that, would have been really hard to get into and a tougher feat to achieve.

-How does Elliott’s take on unchanged racing mentality despite the Chase Format make sense?
+Does Elliott’s take on racing mentality make sense?

-The 2026 Chase format leans toward a purer measure of performance by emphasizing a longer window, but that does not shrug off the competition.
-Every position still matters, and every lap still carries consequence.
+The 2026 Chase Format leans toward a purer measure of performance by emphasizing a longer window.
+However, every position still matters, and every lap still carries consequences.
 Hence, the revised system will not reward caution.
 Instead, it will reinforce the importance of maximizing each opportunity across the schedule.

 Winning, in fact, will carry even more weight.
-The increase in points awarded to race winners from 40 to 55 has increased the incentive to race for the checkered flag more than protect a conservative points haul.
-That adjustment will ensure aggression remains baked into the process, keeping drivers focused on wins.
+The increase in points awarded to race winners from 40 to 55 has jacked up the incentive to race for the checkered flag more than stay on course for a conservative points haul.
+That adjustment ensures aggression remains baked into the process, keeping drivers focused on wins.

-Some observers may assume that fewer eliminations soften the tone, but the points-over-10-races approach does the opposite.
+Some observers may assume that fewer eliminations soften the tone of racing.
+However, the points-over-10-races approach does the opposite.
 If anything, it will demand more attention every weekend.

 Post Edited By:Somin Bhattacharjee